castep-docs/castep-docs/docs/tutorials/Bands_and_DOS/magnetic.md

 spin_polarized : true
 ```

-A PBE calculation incorrectly find FeO to be a metal (bandstructure on left below).
+A PBE calculation incorrectly finds FeO to be a metal (bandstructure on left below).

-Add the following to the cell file to run a PBE+U calculations
+Add the following to the cell file to run a PBE+U calculation
 ```
 %block hubbard_u
 Fe 1 d: 2.5